 Critics may dismiss them as electrified versions of the helicopter shuttles used by the very wealthy for decades in cities like New York, São Paulo or Monaco, but investors and tech reporters have a different take on the air taxi.
-In early 2018, Joby Aviation’s passenger drone project raised 100 million US dollars from investors, including a number of high-profile names such as JetBlue, Toyota and Intel (Hawkins 2018).
-Meanwhile, Daimler, another big name, is part of the consortium which invested 25 million euros in the German start-up Volocopter in 2017 (Hegmann 2017).
+In early 2018, Joby Aviation’s passenger drone project raised USD 100 million from investors, including a number of high-profile names such as JetBlue, Toyota and Intel (Hawkins 2018).
+Meanwhile, Daimler, another big name, is part of the consortium that invested EUR 25 million in the German start-up Volocopter in 2017 (Hegmann 2017).
 Technology journal Techcrunch is convinced that the next billion-dollar start-up will be in the aviation industry (Chopard 2017).
-Porsche Consulting also finds "vertical mobility" so promising that it published a 36-page study on the topic (Porsche Consulting 2018).
+Porsche Consulting also finds “vertical mobility” so promising that it published a 36-page study on the topic (Porsche Consulting 2018).

-Despite their many differences, previous concepts, studies and prototypes by companies such as Volocopter, Lilium and Ehang have one thing in common: air taxis are only designed to accommodate a few passengers and cannot usually transport more than two people at a time (Rosenbach/Balances 2018, p.
+Despite their many differences, previous concepts, studies and prototypes by companies such as Volocopter, Lilium and Ehang do share one conclusion: Air taxis are only designed to accommodate a few passengers and cannot usually transport more than two people at a time (Rosenbach/Balances 2018, p.
 62).